chiragbhoi01/chiragbhoi01/README.md

 ---

-## 🤝 Let’s Build Something Amazing
+## 🤝 Let’s Collaborate

-I'm eager to collaborate on:
+I’m excited to work on:
-- 🧩 Open-source projects in React or Next.js
+- 🧩 Open-source projects in **React** or **Next.js**
 - 🚀 Innovative web applications with modern tech stacks
-- 🌱 Mentorship and learning opportunities in full-stack development
+- 🌱 Full-stack development and mentorship opportunities

-Thank you for visiting my portfolio!
-Let's connect to create user-centric, high-impact solutions together! 🚀
+Thank you for exploring my portfolio!
+Let’s connect to build impactful, user-focused solutions together! 🚀